 - Computer-human Interaction - 080602

 Applied Design Research, Design and Emotion, Introductory Design Studio, Methods of Investigation, User-Centered Design

-- 2017, Swinburne, Dean's award: Outstanding Researcher, School of Design, Swiburne University of Technology
+- 2017, Swinburne, Dean's award: Outstanding Researcher, School of Design, Swinburne University of Technology

-- 2017, International, Adjunct Associate Professsor, Beijing Normal University
+- 2017, International, Adjunct Associate Professor, Beijing Normal University

 - 2016, International, Best paper award, International Conference on Educational Technologies